for-giobbe/BASE/README.md

 * the user wants to allow a specific degree of missing data also for the group of interest, which can be applicable when analyzing big and ancient phylogenies where the orthologs present across all  species are few.

+Here are some visual rapresentation of these two scenarios:

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/Fig.2.jpg)

+It has been desinged to function in three indipendent steps:

+1.   **analyze**        compare which out of two dN/dS models fits best to each ortholog group(s), by parallel processing.

+2.   **annotate**	reconstruct & reformat the internal edges along with the associated leafs in codeml output(s).

+3.   **extract**        find biologically equivalent branch(es), independently from any missing taxa.

 More information on each mode can be accessed by typing ```--analize```, ```--annotate```, ```--extract``` followed by ```-h```.
+Here is a schematic of BASE steps and functioning.

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/Fig.3.png)